openairinterface/oai-cn5g-upf/CONTRIBUTING.md

 1. You push your modified code with the new branch onto our [official GitLab repository](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf).
     -  Please make the name of the branch explicit and short.
-2. You create a merge request from the [dedicated web page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf/-/merge_requests).
+2. You create a pull request from the [dedicated web page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-upf/-/merge_requests).
     -  The `target` (`base` in the web-page) branch **SHALL be `develop`**.
     -  The `source` (`compare` in the web-page) branch is your branch.
 3. Our Continuous Integration (CI) process will be triggered automatically on your proposed modified code and check the validity.